Trump spy chief labels China biggest threat to freedom since World War Two

 He said the strategy was for Chinese entities to steal American companies’ intellectual property, copy it and then supplant U.S. companies in the global market place.

+Chinese foreign ministry spokeswoman Hua Chunying said on Wednesday that U.S. accusations of technology theft were “ludicrous.”

+Beijing has frequently called on U.S. leaders to dial back their rhetoric on China, which it blames on fear of China’s growing role in the world.

-Ratcliffe’s Wall Street Journal essay was the latest broadside against China from the Trump administration as it seeks to cement the outgoing president’s tough-on-China legacy.
+Ratcliffe’s Wall Street Journal essay was the latest broadside against China from President Donald Trump’s administration as it seeks to cement the outgoing president’s tough-on-China legacy.

 It is an approach that has taken relations between the world’s two largest economies to their lowest point in decades and analysts say it could limit the incoming Biden administration’s room for maneuver in dealing with Beijing.

+“It does appear to part of a broader effort to tie Biden’s hands and limit his room to maneuver on China policy,” she said.

+“In prior administrations, the norm has been to avoid taking such actions during a presidential transition, but the Trump administration has long set a pattern of bucking the norm.”

-Reporting by Mark Hosenball and David Brunnstrom; editing by Jonathan Oatis and Alexandra Hudson
+Reporting by Mark Hosenball and David Brunnstrom; editing by Jonathan Oatis, Alexandra Hudson and Alistair Bell

 Our Standards: The Thomson Reuters Trust Principles.